nightscout/Trio/fastlane/testflight.md

 > If you previously built using a Mac with Xcode you can skip ahead to [Create Trio App in App Store Connect](#create-trio-app-in-app-store-connect).

+> If you have previously built Trio as a beta tester (between May 13th, 2024, and today), you will already have an app group (`Loop App Group`) created and configured for your bundle identifiers.
+In this case, please *do not* skip this section; you are required to create the `Trio App Group` and configure it for your identifiers, as described below.

 1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the Apple developer site.
 1. Repeat this step for these three Identifier **NAMES** - refer to the [Table](#table-of-identifiers) above if your Names look different; if they do, see [Optional: Identifier Description Modification](#optional-identifier-description-modification)
     * Trio